dkdengkai/UniquePaperFromGoogleScholarAlter/README.md

 get rid off the duplicated papers from the Google Scholar Alters

 before using this code, you need to maker sure Gmail API is accessible, following the [github guide](https://developers.google.cn/gmail/api/guides?hl=zh-cn) or [official tutorial](https://developers.google.cn/gmail/api/guides)

+---
+after get all the messages, mark these message as READED(remove the "UNREAD" tag)